 Hair loss may be a slow process that takes a month or more.
-First you may notice more hair on your child's pillow in the morning or more hair on the comb after combing.
+First, you may notice more hair on your pillow or on your child's pillow in the morning or more hair on the comb after combing.
 Then the hair falls out more quickly.

 In most cases, hair grows back shortly after treatment stops.
 Eyebrows and eyelashes may or may not get thin and/or fall out.
 When the hair does grow back, it may be a different color or texture.
 In some cases, especially with radiation therapy, the hair may not grow back where radiation was received.

 - Consider a shorter haircut before the hair begins to fall out.
 This can make the adjustment to the hair loss easier.